awsdocs/aws-site-to-site-vpn-user-guide/doc_source/customer-gateway-device-windows.md

 ### Option 2: Use the Windows Server user interface<a name="cgw-device-windows-server-ui"></a>

 You can also use the Windows Server user interface to set up the VPN tunnel\.
-This section guides you through the steps\.

 **Important**
 You can't enable master key perfect forward secrecy \(PFS\) using the Windows Server user interface\.
 You must enable PFS using the command line, as described in [Enable master key perfect forward secrecy](#cgw-device-windows-server-enable-pfs)\.